makeabilitylab/physcomp/advancedio/smoothing-input.md

 ## Moving window filters

-The most common and simplest to understand digital filters use a moving window (or buffer) to smooth a signal in realtime.
-Typically, a **larger** windows size results in a "smoother" but more distorted signal.
-Larger windows also incur "lag"—the filtered signal's responsiveness to changes in the raw signal is delayed—and require more storage and computation time.
+The most common digital filters use a moving window (or buffer) to smooth a signal in realtime.
+Typically, **larger** window sizes result in a "smoother" but more distorted signal.
+Larger windows also incur "lag"—the filtered signal's responsiveness to changes in the raw signal—and require more storage and computation time.

-As each sensor and human- or environmental-interaction is unique, we encourage you to experiment with different smoothing algorithms and window sizes to achieve your desired behavior.
+As each sensor and physical computing project is unique, we encourage you to experiment with different smoothing algorithms and window sizes to achieve your desired behavior.

 ---

 SPECIAL CASE: DATA LOGGING

 Note that if you're **logging** data (*e.g.,* to a storage card or the cloud), it's often best to first capture and transmit the **raw** data so that you can experiment with signal processing approaches *post hoc* (*e.g.,* offline in Jupyter Notebook).
-Once an ideal sampling frequency and, perhaps, filtering approach for your particular problem domain and sensors has been determined, you could then integrate this into your field-deployed system (to save bandwidth, power, *etc.*).
+Through offline analysis with these raw logs, you can determine an ideal sampling frequency and filtering approach for your particular hardware components and problem domain.
+Then, you can implement this approach in your field-deployed system to save computational overhead, bandwidth, power, *etc.*.

 ---